Charles Starrett: The Durango Kid

-After playing assorted rancher, ranger, and sheriff roles, Starrett was cast as The Durango Kid in 1940.
+After playing assorted rancher, ranger, and sheriff roles, Charles Starrett was cast as The Durango Kid in 1940.
 The character was an upright citizen known and liked by the townsfolk, but he masqueraded as a notorious, black-garbed horseman to terrorize the local criminals and foil their plans.
 The film was successful but not much different from some of Starrett's earlier good guy-chasing-bad-guy roles.

 The character was revived five years later in The Return of the Durango Kid, which caught on very quickly.
 Starrett played an amiable cowpoke named Steve (the last name varied but he was always Steve to his friends), who would become angered by an injustice and go after the villains as the mysterious, elusive Durango Kid.
 Steve's paint horse was named "Bullet" and Durango's white horse was "Raider."
 A follow-up film was made, and then a series.
 One favorite device became a signature: the masked Durango Kid suddenly materializing like Superman, always catching the villains by surprise.
 The Durango Kid rejuvenated Charles Starrett's career, winning him a new generation of loyal fans, a new five-year contract, and even a comic-book adaptation, Charles Starrett as the Durango Kid (1949-1955), published by Magazine Enterprises.
 The film series was also a useful training ground for novice actresses and fashion models, who would be signed to six-month contracts and cast as cowgirls in Starrett westerns.

 Dub Taylor, as comic sidekick "Cannonball", worked with Starrett until 1946.
 At that time, Smiley Burnette, who had been a very popular sidekick to Gene Autry, was brought in to replace Taylor.
 Burnette, appropriately enough, played a character called "Smiley Burnette."
-The Durango Kid films combined vigorous action sequences--often with spectacular stunts performed by Ted Mapes and later Jock Mahoney--and western music.
+The Durango Kid films combined vigorous action sequences—often with spectacular stunts performed by Ted Mapes and later Jock Mahoney—and western music.
 Each film featured musical specialties by Burnette, and by a guest artist or group from records or radio.